sashaspasojevic/jobster_work/README.md

-# the jobster_work site is under development
+# the jobster_work site is published at :

 ## https://shiny-choux-220c16.netlify.app/